AugustoAnguita/OpenArray_Calls_Loading_into_Renvironment/README.md

 # OpenArray_Calls_Loading_into_Renvironment
 This repository holds a short script that allow loading a genetic dataset (genotype calls) derived from the OpenArray technology and transforming it into a handly-format file, which can be further imported to PLINK software.
-Basically the script carries out a dataset manipulation and transformation from long to wide format.
+Basically, this script carries out a dataset manipulation and transformation from long to wide format.

 In order to run the script, you will need: